mlresearch/v124/_posts/2020-08-27-novoseller20a.md

 ---
 title: Dueling Posterior Sampling for Preference-Based Reinforcement Learning
-abstract: "{In preference-based reinforcement learning (RL), an agent interacts with the environment while receiving preferences instead of absolute feedback.
+abstract: In preference-based reinforcement learning (RL), an agent interacts with the environment while receiving preferences instead of absolute feedback.
 While there is increasing research activity in preference-based RL, the design of formal frameworks that admit tractable theoretical analysis remains an open challenge.